meltwater/secretary/README.md

   system.

 ### Initial Secret Problem?
-In token-based systems a chicken-and-egg problem occurs where the token that gives access to secrets needs to be securely managed.
+In token-based systems a problem occurs where the token that gives access to secrets needs to be securely managed.
 Any holder of a token can use it to request the plaintext secrets.
 A token should typically not be checked into source control or it will be available to anyone with access to the *config repo*.

 Secretary mitigates this problem by encrypting secrets 1 time for storing in the *config repo* and an additional 2 times at deployment time.
-The innermost box is encrypted with the *master-public-key* and the outer levels with boxes with *service* and *deploy* keys.
+The innermost box is encrypted with the *master-public-key* and the outer boxes with *service* and *deploy* keys.
 The inner box is stored in the *config repo* and the outer boxes are automatically created at deployment time.

-Authentication at runtime is performed by `secretary daemon` talking to Marathon and using both *deploy* and *service* keys to make sure requesting client is actually allowed to the secret in question.
+Authentication is performed at runtime by `secretary daemon`, which uses Marathon to retrieve the public *deploy* and *service* keys.
+These keys are used to authenticate the client and make sure it's actually allowed to access the secret in question.

 ### What is needed to get the secrets?